16. Debugging

 • This should only be a line or two of code

-• Maybe add a print
+• You might also add a print

 • Did it do what you expected?